Karnali Highway is a true lethal adventure in Nepal

-The road was completed in 2007.
-It’s 232 km (144 mi) long, and links the villages of Birendranagar and Chandannath (formerly Jumla).
+Located to the north-west of Kathmandu, the road is 232 km (144 miles) long running from Birendranagar to Chandannath (formerly Jumla).
 The road is narrow, but still it’s a two-way road.
 Even though you can enjoy a lot on this trip, you need to be very cautious while driving.

 The track comprises narrow stretches, landslides, rocks, flooded sections, potholes, significant drops, steep cliffs, and a substantial amount of dust, resulting in a bumpy ride.
 The lane is extremely narrow, and there is a lack of awareness among the public and drivers.
 Additionally, unattended cattle often roam the roads, adding to the hazards.
 Due to these factors, traveling on this road is considered risky.
 It is astonishing to note that the Karnali region in Nepal is one of the most underdeveloped and least developed areas.
 The road conditions are so poor that even cyclists who visit for the breathtaking views try to avoid the route.
 If cyclists find it challenging, one can only imagine the difficulties faced by those driving vehicles there.

 How lethal is Karnali Highway in Nepal?